Video shows NRA head struggling to kill wounded elephant from feet away: ‘I’m not sure where you’re shooting’

 “I’m not sure where you’re shooting,” the guide says.
 One apparently errant shot later, another man steps in.

-The 2013 footage from a Botswana hunting trip — captured for a TV show that the NRA used to sponsor — never aired out of concern it could became a “public relations fiasco,” according to the New Yorker and nonprofit newsroom the Trace, which published the video Tuesday.
-LaPierre at times appears to struggle with basic marksmanship and could have violated the NRA’s ethics code for hunters: “I will do my best to acquire those marksmanship and hunting skills, which insure [sic] clean, sportsmanlike kills,” the code reads.
+The 2013 footage from a Botswana hunting trip — captured for a TV show that the NRA used to sponsor — never aired out of concern it could became a “public relations fiasco,” according to the New Yorker and the nonprofit newsroom the Trace, which published the video Tuesday.
+LaPierre at times appears to struggle with basic marksmanship and could have violated the NRA’s ethics code for hunters: “I will do my best to acquire those marksmanship and hunting skills, which insure clean, sportsmanlike kills,” the code reads.

 The video came at a fraught time for the NRA, a major political force and powerful lobbyist against gun control.
 The footage was posted just two days before LaPierre is due to testify for the second time in an ongoing NRA bankruptcy case in Dallas, one that has put LaPierre’s stewardship of the gun rights lobby on trial.
 A New York native, LaPierre has led the NRA since 1991.